huggingface/transformers/docs/source/en/hf_quantizer.md

 * `requires_calibration`: Whether the quantization method requires a data calibration process.
 If set to `True`, you can only support inference (with quantized weights) and not inference and quantization.
 * `required_packages`: A list of strings of the required packages to use the quantized weights.
 You might need to define some new utility methods such as `is_auto_awq_available` in [transformers/src/utils/import_utils.py](https://github.com/huggingface/transformers/blob/abbffc4525566a48a9733639797c812301218b83/src/transformers/utils/import_utils.py).
 * `requires_parameters_quantization`: Only required if your quantization method requires extra attention to the underlying `nn.Parameter` object.
 For example, bitsandbytes uses `Params4bit` and `Int8Param`, which requires some extra attention when quantizing the model.
 Most of the recent quantization method packs int2/int4 weights inside `torch.uint8` weights, so this flag should not be really required (set to `False` by default).
-* `is_serializable`: A method to determine whether the method is serializable or not.
+* `is_serializable`: A property method to determine whether the method is serializable or not.
 * `is_trainable`:  A property method to determine whether you can fine-tune models on top of the quantization method (with or without PEFT approaches).

 4. Write the `validate_environment` and `update_torch_dtype` methods.
 These methods are called before creating the quantized model to ensure users use the right configuration.
 You can have a look at how this is done on other quantizers.